JurajNyiri/HomeAssistant-Tapo-Control/README.md

 >
 > Each camera also supports up to 2 simultaneous video streams.
 You could use up to 2 devices to view the live feed of the camera simultaneously using the Tapo App or via RTSP.
 You may also only view the playback of a camera using one Tapo app at a time.

+As well as:

+> **Q4**: Why can’t I use Tapo Care, SD card, and NVR at the same time?
+>
+> **A**: Due to the limited hardware performance of the camera itself, Tapo Care works best with one of the NVR or SD card recordings.
+>
+> If you are using an SD card and Tapo Care at the same time, the NVR(RTSP/ONVIF) will be disabled.
+>
+> To restart the recording on the NVR, please remove the SD card from the camera.

 </details>